 Buying ethereum with a debit card is the fastest way.

 This section will answer common questions about Ethereum pools.

-All of the pools are pretty good and ideally you will just want to choose one that is reliable, has low fees, and has a server near you.
+All of the pools on our list are pretty good, but mostly, you just want to choose one that is reliable, has low fees, and has a server near you.
 You will also want to note which kind of payout scheme the pool uses and decide if it works with how you plan on mining (just ETH or a mix a coins)

 No, Ethereum mining pools and Bitcoin mining pools are completely different!
 Because Bitcoin and Ethereum use different hashing algorithms, the hardware needed to mine each coin is different and so are the pooling protocols used.